Free ATM Fees

 If you are still paying ATM fees, it’s time to find a new bank.

-Keep in mind this all applies to checking accounts, or checking-linked accounts.
+Keep in mind this all applies to checking accounts or checking-linked accounts.
 Savings accounts and money market accounts have different rules and restrictions.
 After all, savings accounts are not designed for frequent fund access, that’s why they pay you higher interest rates.

 Check out my Digit reviews.